Departments of the Central Committee of the Socialist Unity Party of Germany: International Relations

-Deputy department heads include Peter Florin (1949–1950), Harry Ott (1966–1974), Egon Winkelmann (1967–1978), Rudi Guttmann (c.
-1970), Gerd König (1971–1973), former ambassador to Chile Friedel Trappen (1974–1986; responsible for the three "Third World" sectors for Africa, Asia and Latin America), Hans-Joachim Kobert (c.
-1976), formerly a deputy head of the Agitation Department, and Bruno Mahlow (1973–1989).
+Deputy department heads include future department heads Peter Florin (1949–1950), Paul Markowski (1964–1966) and Egon Winkelmann (1967–1978), as well as Harry Ott (1966–1974), Rudolf Guttmann (at least from 1965 to 1984), Gerd König (1971–1973), former ambassador to Chile Friedel Trappen (1974–1986; responsible for the three "Third World" sectors for Africa, Asia and Latin America), Hans-Joachim Kobert (c.
+1976), formerly a deputy head of the Agitation Department, Bruno Mahlow (1973–1989), Alfred Marter (at least from 1978 to 1984), Heinz Lehmann (c.
+1983), Edgar Fries (c.
+1984), and Joachim Böhm (c.
+1984).

 KPD (1951–1971)

 The KPD Work Office (Arbeitsbüro der KPD) was responsible for controlling the West German KPD, keeping track of the meetings of its Central Committee and Politburo as well as organizational, ideological and cadre issues.

 The KPD Work Office was created in January 1951 from the dissolved West Commission at the Politburo.
-It should not be confused with the SED-KPD Working Group in the SED Party Executive Committee, a working group existing from 1947 to 1949 tasked with establishing the SED in the western occupation zones.
+It should not be confused with the SED-KPD Working Group in the SED Party Executive Committee, a working group existing from 1947 to 1949 tasked with expanding the SPD and KPD's merger into the SED in the western occupation zones.

 Though the Politburo decided to dissolve it in November 1960, it only formerly ceased to exist in February 1971, to a lesser extent still directing the illegal KPD and the founding of the DKP in the meantime.
 The office's responsibilities overlapped with the several other West-focused institutions in the Central Committee apparatus such as the West Department, leading to disputes over jurisdiction.